saheerb/ci-test/docs/index.md

 Staging environments have been set up in the next/* namespace location:
 	https://git.trustedfirmware.org/next.

 The next/* namespace is mirrored from production.
-The only repository that is not mirrored is the tf-<x>-job-configs repo.
+The only repository that is not mirrored is the `tf-*-job-configs` repos.
 All other repositories are mirrored and as such the user should branch out from master.

-Users need to be placed in the `[trusted-firmware-staging-approvers](https://review.trustedfirmware.org/admin/groups)` Gerrit group.
+Users need to be placed in the [`trusted-firmware-staging-approvers`](https://review.trustedfirmware.org/admin/groups) Gerrit group.
 This is done by creating a ticket, [please see instructions at the bottom of the Open CI wiki page](https://developer.trustedfirmware.org/w/collaboration/openci/).
 This group allows users to have submit and merge (+2) writes to all repositories under the next/* namespace, without needing any approval from a peer.

 Due to the nature of allowing users to self approve their submit/merge changes into Gerrit, it is important that users understand that it triggers Jenkins jobs and as such care has to be taken when deploying those changes.